What Does TV-MA Mean? Understanding TV Ratings

 TV-MA is a television rating assigned to programs that are intended for mature audiences.
 This rating indicates that the content of the program is not suitable for children under 17 years of age and may contain graphic violence, explicit sexual activity, or strong language.

-TV-MA programs are the most restrictive rating category, and parents or guardians should exercise caution when allowing children to watch TV-MA programs.
-TV-MA programs are intended for adult audiences only and may contain content that some viewers may find offensive or disturbing.
+MA programs are the most restrictive rating category, and parents or guardians should exercise caution when allowing children to watch TV-MA programs.
+Shows with this rating are intended for adult audiences only and may contain content that some viewers may find offensive or disturbing.

 Content Descriptors